U.S. Supreme Court carries over decision on whether to take McGirt appeals

 The landmark decision recognized that the Muscogee Nation reservation, which includes much of Tulsa, had never been disestablished by Congress.

-The ruling meant since statehood, the state of Oklahoma has not had jurisdiction to try cases involving members of federally-recognized tribes for major crimes when they occurred within the Muscogee Nation reservation.
+The ruling meant that since statehood in 1907, the state of Oklahoma has not had jurisdiction to try major-crimes cases involving members of federally-recognized tribes when the crimes occurred within the Muscogee Nation reservation.

 The state Court of Criminal Appeals has since expanded the ruling to include five other tribes’ reservations with similar U.S government treaties.